 - a 12-month programme that provides the analytical, methodological and practical expertise needed to make a positive contribution to development

-The programme includes an overseas field trip, conducted in a developing country.
-This gives students the opportunity to study both the practical concerns of development, and the cultural, administrative and institutional context in which decisions are made.
+- an overseas field trip in a developing country where you’ll study both the practical concerns of development, and the cultural, administrative and institutional context in which decisions are made

 The course is structured so that 75 per cent of the taught components (90 credits) is devoted to the core subjects of development administration and planning and 25 per cent (30 credits) to an option from a range of modules on offer.
 The core modules provide the theoretical and methodological components of the course while the optional module allows students to examine different problems and approaches in accordance with their own particular interests.

 Course participants will be required to read, write essays and complete individual and group project work, with teaching involving lectures, seminars, workshops, case study analysis and a field trip abroad.
 Previous field trip destinations have included Egypt, Ghana, Uganda and Ethiopia.